kit-clj/kit-clj.github.io/resources/md/kit-sql-conman.md

 ### :db.sql/connection

 This component uses [conman](https://github.com/luminus-framework/conman) to create a pooled connection to your database.
 It resolves to the conman connection when referenced.
+The component accepts the following keys:

+* `conn` - database connection string
+* `options` - optional map of configuration options (see conman docs for details)
+* `filename` - string with the name of the file with SQL queries relative to `resources`
+* `filenames` - a vector of strings with the names of the files with SQL queries relative to `resources`

 It might be useful if you need to create transactions to reference the connection directly when calling your `query-fn`.